Datavizcowboy/PythonDatavizToolbox/README.md

 Useful libraries and scripts to perform reading, postprocessing and data conversion to display georeferenced data in maps.

-## 00 Coding Framework
-In the first module we learn how to install a basic Python interpreter such as Anaconda.

 ## 01 Data Structures
-Basic data structures are explained with simple examples, including:
+Basic data files operations are explained with simple examples, including:
-* Array
+* [JSON to Pandas]( Notebooks/01-Data_Structures/00_JSON_to_Pandas.ipynb).
-* List
+* CSV to Pandas
+* CSV to Parent/Child JSON
-* Dictionary
+* Pandas Numerical Filtering
-* Pandas
+* Pandas Text Filtering

 ## 02 Basic Matplotlib Plots
 A quick overview of the data can be done with plots using the Matplotlib library